Hurricane Ian: Florida fears catastrophic flooding as storm nears

 It is expected to do so late on Wednesday.

-Ian is likely to lose speed as it nears Florida, effectively prolonging the storm's effects and threatening up to 20 inches (1.6ft) of rain in some areas.
+Ian is likely to lose speed as it nears Florida, effectively prolonging the storm's effects and threatening up to 20in (1.6ft) of rain in some areas.

 And if it does hit Tampa, it will strike one of the state's most densely populated areas.

-Over the last 50 years, development has surged along the Tampa region's nearly 700 miles (1,126 km) of shoreline, with people and buildings scattered along the mostly low-lying beach.
+Over the last 50 years, development has surged along the Tampa region's nearly 700 miles (1,126km) of shoreline, with people and buildings scattered along the mostly low-lying beach.

 "We've moved toward the coast, we've moved toward the water.
 This is, in its own way, a human nature trainwreck," said Richard Olson, director of the extreme events institute at Florida International University (FIU).

-More than 2 million Florida residents in a number of coastal towns and cities have begun to evacuate, with police going door-to-door in some areas and pleading with people to leave.
+More than two million Florida residents in a number of coastal towns and cities have begun to evacuate, with police going door-to-door in some areas and pleading with people to leave.
 Tampa Bay Mayor Jane Castor said on Tuesday that the city would also be implementing a curfew for remaining residents.

 "My constant worry is under-evacuation," said Mr Olson.
 "People say they're going to stay there and wait it out, it just scares me."